Skip to main content

 Now

 The skills that separate someone who uses AI from someone who thinks with it.
 Query architecture.
 Judgment.
 Iterative depth.
-Integration.
-The ones that compound.
+AI fluency is now the fastest-growing skill in global job postings — demand grew 7× in just two years (MGI, 2025–2026).
+These are the ones that compound.

 5–15 years